In This Section

 • Attend the entire 5-day bootcamp in-person in Philadelphia

-• Participate in the mentorship program following the course (at least 3 meetings with mentors per year over a two-year period)
+• If accepted, participate in the mentorship program following the course (at least 3 meetings with mentors per year over a two-year period)

-• Complete an Independent Development Plan in pursuit of a Capstone project (entails ~2-3 hours of work per week over a two-year period)
+• If accepted, complete an Independent Development Plan in pursuit of a Capstone project (entails ~2-3 hours of work per week over a two-year period)

 This course is funded as part of a National Institute of General Medical Sciences (NIGMS) Award to Children's Hospital of Philadelphia called "Translating Medical Device Discoveries to the Bedside: The Academic Entrepreneurship Awareness to Action (AE2A) Curriculum to Promote Training of a Diverse Workforce."
 (Grant Project number: 1R25GM155479-01 )